-Most health insurance plans cover the cost of vaccines, but you may want to check with your insurance provider before going to the doctor.
+Most private health insurance plans cover the cost of routine vaccines, but you may want to check with your insurance provider before going to the doctor.
 If your children do not have health insurance, are Medicaid-eligible, or are underinsured, they may be able to receive free vaccines at their doctor's office through the Vaccines for Children (VFC) program.
-For more information on the VFC Program, see the Q&A page in this booklet or visit cdc.gov/features/vfcprogram.
+For more information on the VFC Program and other state and federal insurance programs that help cover the cost of vaccinations, visit the Q&A page in this booklet and visit Vaccinateyourfamily.org/paying-for-vaccines